KifaaTwin/kifaa/README.md

 ## Author

-Developed by Leen Hani as part of a graduation project.
+Developed by Leen Alhazmi, Alya Alharthi, Shahad Alqurashi, and Wajen Almatrafi as part of a graduation project.